-On 1 February, a sunny Saturday, I travelled to Clerkenwell to join 60 or 70 other volunteers on a hack day to start identifying walking routes between Britains’ towns and cities.
+On 1 February, a sunny Saturday, I travelled to Clerkenwell to join 60 or 70 other volunteers on a hack day.
+We were there to start identifying and mapping walking routes between Britain’s towns and cities.

 There are over 200,000 km of public rights of way, in Britain, but they don’t necessarily link into, out of and between towns.

 After a briefing, we divided into teams to cover regions in the southern part of Britain.
-Although I’ve lived in the South-East for many a year, that team had many volunteers so I worked on the East Midlands team and focused my efforts on linking the towns of east Lincolnshire.
+Although I’ve lived in the South-East for many years, that team had many volunteers so I worked on the East Midlands team and focused my efforts on linking the towns of east Lincolnshire.

-It was a challenge finding footpaths out of Mablethorpe, given all the drains in the fens, but moving west to the Wolds and on towards Lincoln provided more opportunities.
+I found it a challenge to find footpaths out of Mablethorpe, given all the drains in the fens, but moving west to the Wolds and on towards Lincoln provided more opportunities.

 I thoroughly enjoyed the day as it combined three of my interests of digital, geography and walking.
-And all in all it was a productive day for the whole group.
+And the whole group found it a productive day.

 Dan will be working out the next stages of the project in due course.